Anywhere-fitness-6-front-end/back-end/README.md

 }
 ```

 For managing a user's enrollment in a class, you can use the /enroll/{class_id} endpoint.
-GET returns true or false if the user is registered, POST registers the user for the class, and DELETE de-registers.
+GET returns an object with `"enrolled": true || false` if the user is registered, POST registers the user for the class, and DELETE de-registers.
 No need for any request body here - the class_id is in the url and the user_id is in the token.

 Currently GET returns the full list of attendees for a class if requested by a user that is also an instructor.
 That will updated soon so only the class's actual instructor can get that list - any other instructor would just get true or false.